cccraven07/cccraven07/README.md

 ## Hi there 👋

+## About Me
+I am a senior at the University of Notre Dame majoring in Physics with minors in Data Science and Philosophy, Politics, and Economics (PPE) graduating in May 2026.
+My work focuses on using quantitative tools to study complex systems across both physical and social sciences.

+## Technical Skills
+- Python
+- R
+- Jupyter
+- Git
+- Netlogo
+- Stata

 <!--
 **cccraven07/cccraven07** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.